0xyydeca/OmniPriv/SETUP_IMPROVEMENTS_SUMMARY.md

 ## Migration Guide for Existing Contributors

-If you've been working on PrivID before these changes:
+If you've been working on OmniPriv before these changes:

 ```bash
 # 1. Pull latest changes